pie/terms/general.md

 We treat all access credentials, business information, and data you share with us as confidential.

-- You agree not to share any credentials or sensitive data unless necessary for us to carry out our work.
+- We request that you do not to share any credentials or sensitive data with us unless necessary for us to carry out our work.
 - We store credentials securely in a password manager and retain them unless you request deletion.
 - If you no longer wish us to retain access, it's your responsibility to change or revoke any passwords or credentials after work is complete.
 - We will take reasonable technical and organisational measures to safeguard all data and credentials you provide.